-To create a new client configuration policy Do the following:
+To create a new client configuration policy

-- In the left pane, select a client configuration policy name. - In the right pane, on the table's toolbar, click Create. - In the displayed pane, in the text box, type a name for the new policy. - Click Apply. - In the right pane, on the table's toolbar, click Edit. - Near the upper-right corner of the displayed page, make sure On is selected from the list to enable the policy. - Based on the client configuration policy you selected, set the configuration options you want. - See "Client configuration policy options" on page 201. - In the Applied to field, select a resource target, and then select the filtering rules that you want to be applied to the policy. - Click Save Changes.
+- In the left pane, select a client configuration policy name. - In the right pane, on the table's toolbar, click Create. - In the displayed pane, in the text box, type a name for the new policy. - Click Apply. - In the right pane, on the table's toolbar, click Edit. - 3 Near the upper-right corner of the displayed page, make sure On is selected from the list to enable the policy. - 4 Based on the client configuration policy you selected, set the configuration options you want.